orsjb/HBModelRendererExample/README.md

 Add the the-mind-at-work-unity repo.
 Download the correct editor from the warning prompt.
-Go the Assets>Scenes in the project panel, drag and drop SampleScene to the scenes panel.
+Go to Assets>Scenes in the project panel, drag and drop SampleScene to the heirarchy panel.
-Delete the default untitled scene in the scenes panel.
+Delete the default untitled scene in the heirarchy panel.

 Open intelliJ and run simulator from the HappyBrackets menu.
 Recompile and send the OrbitExample to the simulator.